The impact of the diagonals of polynomial forms on limit theorems with long memory: Preliminary results

 \section{Preliminary results}

-A central idea in establishing the limit theorems is to involve the \emph{non-symmetric discrete chaos process} which generalizes the chaos process in (\ref{eq:X'(n) intro}) by allowing different sequences of noises.
+A central idea in establishing the limit theorems is to involve the \emph{nonsymmetric discrete chaos process} which generalizes the chaos process in (\ref{eqXnintro1}) by allowing different sequences of noises.
 We shall now define it.
-Let $\mathbd{\epsilon}_i=(\epsilon_i^{(1)},\ldots,\epsilon_i^{(k)})$ be an i.i.d.\ vector where each component has mean $0$ and finite variance.
-The components $\epsilon_i^{(1)},\ldots,\epsilon_i^{(k)}$ are typically dependent.
-Introduce the following non-symmetric discrete chaos process
+Let $\bolds{\varepsilon}_i=(\varepsilon_i^{(1)},\ldots,\varepsilon _i^{(k)})$ be an i.i.d. vector where each component has mean $0$ and finite variance.
+The components $\varepsilon_i^{(1)},\ldots,\varepsilon_i^{(k)}$ are typically dependent.
+Introduce the following nonsymmetric discrete chaos process

-where $\sum_{\mathbf{i}\in \mathbb{Z}_+^k}' a(\mathbf{i})^2<\infty$ so that $X'(n)$ is well-defined in the $L^2(\Omega)$-sense.
+where $\sum_{\mathbf{i}\in\mathbb{Z}_+^k}' a(\mathbf{i})^2<\infty $ so that $X'(n)$ is well-defined in the $L^2(\Omega)$-sense.
 Let

 The autocovariance of $Y'(n)$ is then given by